October 27, 2015

-Maintain consistent cadence for plus scores in the arena.
+Maintain consistent cadence for a horse-training advantage.

 If you’re maintaining rhythm, you’re maintaining a consistent cadence and pace in a gait.
 The cadence of a gait is the number of beats – like the three-beat lope or the two-beat jog.
 The pace is how fast you hear the beats.